Udit-Kaul/Alpha_Vantage_Tests/ManualTestCases.md

     Expected Result: The API returns real-time stock data for Apple Inc., including the price, volume, and other relevant information.
     ```

-    -Test Case 2 – Positive Test with Valid Symbol with Low Activity:
+    Test Case 2 – Positive Test with Valid Symbol with Low Activity:
     ```
     Test Case Description: Verify that the API returns accurate stock data for a stock symbol known for low trading activity
     Pre-Conditions: API access and a known valid stock symbol (e.g., "AEAE").